Layraaa/Linuxs-Doctor/README.md

 - Collect dyncamic data
 - Dump RAM memomry
 - Compare previous evidence with current evidence and generate a report with the results
-- Send the collected evidence to an FTP server and/or Telegram
+- Send the collected evidence to a FTP server and/or Telegram

 ## Installation guide: